bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 At this point, our process is created and deployed in Bonita.
 Let's check that by writing a HTTP endpoint that lists all existing processes.
-For that, we need to add a simple spring-boot dependency and its json library, to return the results in Json format:
+To do so, we need to add a simple spring-boot dependency and its json library, to return the results in Json format:
 In file `build.gradle.kts`, in the `dependencies { }` section
 ```kotlin
     // Libs to expose Rest API through an embedded application server: